-Potato pancakes or “latkes” happen to be one of my favorite comfort foods.
+Potato pancakes, aka latkes, are one of my favorite comfort foods.

 When I was young my mother served up the gluey, chewy, potato pancakes from a box mix.
 They are delicious in their own right, but honestly they have nothing on my sourdough potato pancakes.

-My sourdough version uses an easy overnight leaven (thick batter) that is then mixed with shredded potato, eggs, and spices.
-The result is a thin crispy pancake with perfect potato texture and a chewy sourdough center.
+My sourdough version uses an easy overnight leaven (thick batter) that is then mixed with shredded potato, eggs, and spices the next morning.
+The result is a thin crispy pancake with a perfect potato texture and a chewy sourdough center.

 Serve them with Homemade Apple Sauce and Cultured Raw Sour Cream!